ISM’s Orchestrated Approach

 Have you heard about America’s Real Deal?

-Qualified ISM Phase III companies will be able to sell their products, promote their brand, and acquire investors during and after a 30-minute television episode focused on informing the viewing audience about the benefits and risks of becoming a client/customer and investor of the company.
+Qualified companies will be able to sell their products, promote their brand, and acquire investors during and after a television episode focused on informing the viewing audience about the benefits and risks of becoming a client/customer and investor of the company.

-Kevin Harrington, one of the original Shark Tank sharks, and Forbes Riley, Queen of Informercials have both signed agreements to host/judge each episode’s show.
+Kevin Harrington, one of the original Shark Tank sharks, and Forbes Riley, Queen of Infomercials, have both signed agreements to host/judge each episode’s show.

 Do you have questions?